matthewdutton1983/Doc-GPT/README.md

-# ChatPDF
+# Doc-GPT

-A chatbot that let you talk with your pdf file
+A chatbot that lets you talk with your PDF files.